What's the Matter With You: Part 6

 Seated on a log in front of her was a row of potential jurors awaiting selection.
 It wasn’t that Lynn hadn’t been aware of fairy folk - it’s just that she hadn’t met so many different kinds before.
 So far it had taken three hours and they had only settled upon two jurors.

-Standing up and facing the presiding officer was the floating blue haired girl, introduced as Billie Watson.
+Standing up and facing the presiding officer was the floating blue haired girl, introduced as Billie Wilson.
 She looked uncomfortable and a tad nervous, and when she and Lynn’s eyes met she even looked apologetic for being there.

 “Star Destroyer!” said the twig thing in a voice emoting a hint of repulsion, “Feel you that you could hear testimony and render a fair judgement?”